 In 2014, two additional teams were added and we divided the teams into a Master’s Flight of four teams (age 50+) and an Adult B Flight consisting of eight teams.
 Once again the event benefited our Families First and Share A Night Fund and each team played for an honorary captain.

 2015 once again brought an expanded event, with 2 additional teams added.
 Dozens of RMH kids and their families visited the participants and our community rallied once again, raising over $80,000.

 2016 once again featured 16 teams and raised nearly $100,000!
 In what is considered the best moment in Cap Cup history, the captains got together and made it possible for a bone marrow donor from Florida to meet the 5 year old boy he save at the event!

-RMHC salutes volunteer event co-chairs; John Doolittle, teacher at Shaker High School, Jake Dumensil, Managing partner at Gramercy Communications, the team captains; Larry Coon, Scott Ramundo, Kevin Kennedy, Chris Manzella, Josh Risler, Kevin Behan, Steve Valiquette, Mike Lashaway, Pat Valiquette Sr., Ed Woltman, Bill Hollister, Stan Pike, Mike Peterson; Kevin Graber and the professional staff of the Knickerbacker Arena in Troy, NY; and the 250 men and women who take to the ice to benefit the House that Love Built each year.
+RMHC salutes volunteer event co-chairs; John Doolittle, teacher at Shaker High School, Jake Dumensil, from Spectrum, the team captains; Larry Coon, Scott Ramundo, Kevin Kennedy, Chris Manzella, Josh Risler, Don Ferlazzo, Steve Valiquette, Mike Lashaway, Pat Valiquette Sr., Ed Woltman, Bill Hollister, Stan Pike, Mike Peterson, Brian Kelley and Tom Murley as well as Kevin Graber and the professional staff of the Knickerbacker Arena in Troy, NY; and the 250 men and women who take to the ice to benefit the House that Love Built each year.